 You can also get more granular and perform things like YouTube browsing audit if your users need to use online video platforms but you still want to control the content they view there.

-Another vital thing to stay on top of is device access management to detect secondary users on your Chromebook devices.
+Device access management allows you to detect secondary users on your Chromebook devices.

-It will also allow you to spot any unusual log-ins that may indicate suspicious activity on your Chrome OS devices.
+You’ll also spot any unusual log-ins that may indicate suspicious activity on your Chrome OS devices.

 Finally, if your school or organisation uses shared Chromebook devices, then deploying managed guest sessions to your fleet is one final Chromebook security step to check off your list.

 Managed guest sessions give you IT control while allowing multiple users to securely share the same Chrome device (ex: at libraries or school lobbies) without the need to sign in.

-Whether you’re a Sysadmin at an organization or K-12 school, the above Chromebook security controls will help you stay ahead of the game and meet your district’s or organisation’s IT requirements more easily.
+The above Chromebook security controls will help you stay ahead of the game and meet your district’s IT requirements more easily.